wooorm/load-plugin/readme.md

 ###### Returns

-`Promise<unknown>` — Promise yielding the results of `require`ing the first path that exists.
+Promise yielding the results of importing the first path that exists (`Promise<unknown>`).
-The promise rejects if `require`ing an existing path fails, or if no existing path exists.
+The promise rejects if importing an existing path fails, or if no existing path exists.

 ### `resolvePlugin(name[, options])`

 Search for `name`.
-Accepts the same parameters as [`loadPlugin`][load-plugin] (except `key`) but returns a promise resolving to an absolute path for `name` instead of importing it.
+Accepts the same parameters as [`loadPlugin`][load-plugin] (except `key`) but returns a promise resolving to an absolute URL (`string`) for `name` instead of importing it.
 Throws if `name` cannot be found.

+## Types

+This package is fully typed with [TypeScript][].
+It exports the additional types `ResolveOptions` and `LoadOptions`.

+## Compatibility

+This package is at least compatible with all maintained versions of Node.js.
+As of now, that is Node.js 14.14+, 16.0+, and 18.0+.

+## Contribute

+Yes please!
+See [How to Contribute to Open Source][contribute].

 ## License